Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 We need to obtain our data source by copying our Formula 1 data into Snowflake tables from a public S3 bucket that dbt Labs hosts.

 1. Your new Snowflake account has a preconfigured warehouse named `COMPUTE_WH`.
+You can check by going under Admin > Warehouses.
 If for some reason you don’t have this warehouse, we can create a warehouse using the following script:

     ```sql
     create or replace warehouse COMPUTE_WH with warehouse_size=XSMALL